PUL receives Bell Collection of Ducats--an extraordinary set of medieval gold coins

 3. Filippo Maria Visconti, 1421-36, gold ducat minted in Chios.

-The Princeton University Numismatic Collection is part of the Department of Rare Books and Special Collections, located in Firestone Library, and is available to the public for research by appointment.
+The Princeton University Numismatic Collection is part of the Department of Special Collections, located in Firestone Library, and is available to the public for research by appointment.

 Media contact: Barbara Valenza, Library Communications Manager